SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

-VES is commonly employed to evaluate the efficiency of SQL query execution.
+VES (see Equation~\ref{ves}) is commonly employed to evaluate the efficiency of SQL query execution.
 However, in practice, LLMs can sometimes rewrite a correct SQL query into an incorrect one, making it challenging to figure out if the main reason for the decline in VES is due to these incorrect rewrites or a decrease in the SQL execution efficiency.
-To this end, we suggest adopting a complementary metric C-VES (Correct-VES):
+To this end, we suggest adopting a complementary metric C-VES (Correct-VES), which only assesses the execution efficiency of correct SQL queries:

-Here, $\mathcal{N}_c$ represent the set of accurate SQLs (see Appendix~\ref{app:metrics} for detailed notations).
+Here, $\mathcal{Y}_n^{\rm o}$ and $\hat{\mathcal{Y}}_n$ denote the optimized predicted SQL and GT SQL for the $n$-th instance, respectively. $\mathbf{E}(\cdot)$ serves as a function that quantifies the absolute execution efficiency (e.g., the reciprocal of execution time) of each SQL within a specified environment. $\mathcal{N}_c$ represent the set of accurate SQLs (see Appendix~\ref{app:metrics} for detailed notations).
 C-VES is designed exclusively to validate the capability of LLMs to generate more efficient SQL queries, regardless of the potential drawback of rewriting correct SQLs into erroneous ones.